alexdhg/alexdhg/README.md

 - 🔭 I’m currently working on refining the user interface for a new e-commerce platform, focusing on enhancing the checkout process and optimizing loading times.

-- 🌱 I’m currently learning new stuff about WebOps
+- 🌱 I’m currently learning new stuff about WebOps.

 - ⚡ Fun fact: The "QWERTY" keyboard layout was designed in the 1870s to prevent mechanical typewriter jams by placing commonly used letter pairs apart from each other, not for speed or efficiency.